ricdigi/ricdigi.github.io/src/content/projects/project_description_pmd.md

 **Figure 1**: Schematic visualisation of designated space for the design assignment

-# My Contribution
+## Chosen Design
 After an initial conceptual phase exploring various mechanism types, we selected a pantograph mechanism.
 If dimensioned correctly, it can move the actuator’s mover and base in opposite directions with an acceleration ratio that nearly cancels out the exerted forces.
 More generally, a pantograph is a mechanical linkage based on parallelograms, where the displacement ratio between its endpoints is set by the lengths of links P1–P2 and P2–P3 in **Figure 2**.
 In our configuration, the midpoint is fixed while both ends move, ensuring opposite motions of the actuator base and mover.
 This configuration allows the mechanism to balance itself.

-However, if the midpoint is treated as a joint fixed in space and the other two points are joints attached to the actuator, the mechanism has 4 Degrees of Freedom (DoF): vertical translation of both endpoints, rotation about the base joint, and rotations of the actuator around each endpoint.
+However, if the midpoint is treated as a joint fixed in space and the other two points are joints attached to the actuator, the mechanism has 4 Degrees of Freedom (DoF): horizontal translation of both endpoints, rotation of the whole mechanism about the base joint, and rotations of the actuator base and mover around each endpoint.
 Since the system must behave as a 1 DoF mechanism, a second, symmetric pantograph is added.
 This also cancels forces in the vertical direction.
 Moreover, a compliant linear guide is added to the actuator base, ensuring the correct number of DOFs (This guide has been designed by the drivetrain group).

+# My Contribution

-> Once the mechanism type was chosen, **my contribution** focused on developing a mathematical model to simulate its motion and estimate its dimensions.
-This was implemented in Python using the SymPy library.
-In parallel, a fully parametric CAD model was built in SolidWorks, enabling real-time adjustments of structural and joint parameters for subsequent validation via FEM simulations.
+Once the mechanism type was chosen, **my contribution** focused on developing a **mathematical model to simulate its motion** and estimate its dimensions.
+This was implemented in **Python** using the **SymPy library**.
+Concurrently, I created a **fully parametric CAD model** in SolidWorks, enabling real-time adjustments of structural and joint parameters for subsequent validation via FEM simulations.

 In this section, I will detail the **kinematic modeling and analysis**, the **simulation workflow**, and how analytical and CAD-based tools were integrated to refine and validate the mechanism.

 The code described in the following sections is available at this [repository](https://github.com/ricdigi/blade_guiding_mechanism/tree/main#).

 <p align="center">
   <img src="/img/projects/project_assets_pmd/pmd_fig_2.png" alt="Simplified model of the pantograph mechanism" style="max-width:100%; height:auto;">